 The Irish outhalf, who was captaining Leinster for the first time on his 100th start for the province, failed to return to the field after being taken off for a head injury assessment.

-Sexton clashed his head with former Leinster player Brendan Macken after only eight minutes and was replaced by European Cup debutante Cathal Marsh.
+Sexton clashed his head with former Leinster player Brendan Macken early in the first half and was replaced by Cathal Marsh.